org-id/list-to-branches/README.md

 ## Org-id.guide csv to branches

-This script processes the file `business_register_codelist.csv` and maps the information against the org-id list schema to create a list json file with the relevant prefixes and contextual information.
+This script processes a csv file with a batch list of registers information to be added to [org-id/register](https://github.com/org-id/register).
+This maps the information against the org-id list schema to create a list .json file with the relevant prefixes and contextual information.

 It then creates a new branch on github for each list (named after the prefix) with the relevant lists committed, except those cases where:
 * There is already an existing branch for that prefix code